escher-trace/escher-trace.github.io/docs/GraphAttributes.md

 ## 4.6 Remove/Add Individual Data Point Labels
-Labels for individual sample data points are required for figures in some academic journals, and provide an extra layer of information in scientific plots.
+Labels for individual sample data points are required for figures in some academic journals and provide an extra layer of information in scientific plots.
 Individual data labels can appear in any non-stacked format Escher-Trace graph.
 Below is a walkthrough of how to add/remove individual data point labels from Escher-Trace graphs.

 Click the toggle button next to **Plot Individual Data** to change the option.